AWS-First-Cloud-Journey/000012-AWSSSO/content/2-setup-aws-sso/2.3-create-permissionset/_index.md

 +++

 #### Permission Set

-**Permission Set** defines the access that Users and Groups have to AWS accounts in the AWS Organization.
-Permission sets are stored in AWS SSO and provided to AWS accounts as IAM roles.
-You can assign multiple permissions to a User.
+A **Permission Set** defines the level of access that Users and Groups have within AWS accounts in the AWS Organization.
+These permission sets are stored in AWS Single Sign-On (SSO) and are provided to AWS accounts as IAM roles.
+Multiple permissions can be assigned to a single User.

+1. To begin, follow these steps:
-1. Open the AWS SSO Console.
-Select AWS accounts in the left sidebar.
+   - Open the AWS SSO Console.
+   - Choose "AWS accounts" from the left sidebar.
-- Select the **Permissionssets** tab.
+   - Navigate to the **Permission sets** tab.
-- Select **Create permission set**.
+   - Click on **Create permission set**.

 ![AWS Account](/images/7/0001.png?featherlight=false&width=90pc)

-2. On the Create new permission set page:
+2. On the "Create new permission set" page:

-- Select **Permission set type**
+   - Select the desired **Permission set type**.

 ![AWS Account](/images/7/0002.png?featherlight=false&width=90pc)

-3. Select **AdministratorAccess** to provide full access to AWS resources and services.
+3. Choose **AdministratorAccess** to grant comprehensive access to AWS resources and services.

 ![AWS Account](/images/7/0003.png?featherlight=false&width=90pc)

-4. Enter **AdministratorAccess** and select **Next**
+4. Provide the name as **AdministratorAccess** and proceed by selecting **Next**.

 ![AWS Account](/images/7/0004.png?featherlight=false&width=90pc)

-5. Check and select **Create**
+5. Review your choices and confirm by selecting **Create**.

 ![AWS Account](/images/7/0005.png?featherlight=false&width=90pc)

-6. Complete creation **Permission set**
+6. This completes the creation of the **Permission set**.

 ![AWS Account](/images/7/0006.png?featherlight=false&width=90pc)

-7. Repeat the above steps to set the Permission Set with SecurityAudit permission.
-You will get the result as shown below
+7. To configure the Permission Set with **SecurityAudit** permissions, repeat the above steps.
+The result will be displayed as shown below:

 ![AWS Account](/images/7/0007.png?featherlight=false&width=90pc)